ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 "unique-id" allows an optional unique ID generated by the Mail Receiver to distinguish among multiple reports generated simultaneously by different sources within the same Domain Owner.
+A viable option may be to explore UUIDs [@?RFC9562].

 If a report generator needs to re-send a report, the system MUST use the same filename as the original report.
 This would